 Like all trade agreements, importers wanting to claim preferential tariff treatment under the TPP-11 must comply with the rules of origin, consignment provisions, and the origin certification requirements.

-The rules of origin are similar to existing modern FTAs involving Australia: to qualify eligible goods must be either wholly obtained, produced entirely in one or more TPP-11 parties, or meet the product-specific rules of origin for their respective tariff classification.
+The rules of origin are similar to existing modern Free Trade Agreements involving Australia: to qualify eligible goods must be either wholly obtained, produced entirely in one or more TPP-11 parties, or meet the product-specific rules of origin for their respective tariff classification.